MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 This section contains frequently asked questions related to the code-signing requirement from the [Technical Validation Checklist](devenv-checklist-submission.md).
 For more information about code-signing, see [Signing an APP Package File](devenv-sign-extension.md).

-### Can I use a Self-signed certificate to sign my apps targeting AppSource?
+### Can I use a self-signed certificate to sign my apps targeting AppSource?

 No, it is not allowed to use a self-signed certificate.
 The .app package file must be signed using a certificate purchased from a Certification Authority that has its root certificates in Microsoft Windows.
 You can obtain a certificate from a range of certificate providers, including but not limited to GoDaddy, DigiCert, and Symantec.